lvijay/robotonous/README.md

 ![paste action](./docs/examplePaste.gif)

-The string encased between two ¶ (`PILCROW SIGN` characters) is inserted into the system clipboard and pasted.
+The string encased between `⊂⊃` (`SUBSET OF` and `SUPERSET OF` characters) is inserted into the system's clipboard and pasted.
 This is much quicker than typing character by character.

 ### Customizations